 Raised in Rome and London, Gaetano studied literature at Oxford and orchestral conducting in Vienna.
 He speaks six languages fluently and has an equal passion for operatic and symphonic music.

-In 2022, Gaetano conducted Nabucco to great acclaim with Plácido Domingo, María José Siri, the Slovenian Philharmonic and Konzertvereinigung Wiener Staatsopernchor in the Musikverein Graz.
-He made debuts with the Vienna Radio Symphony Orchestra in the Musikverein, Slovak Radio Symphony Orchestra, Orquesta Simfònica de les Illes Balears, Silesian Philharmonic and Webern Kammerphilharmonie on an ORF III television broadcast and graduated summa cum laude from the Universität für Musik und darstellende Kunst Wien.
+In 2022, Gaetano broke onto the international scene conducting Nabucco to great acclaim with Plácido Domingo, the Slovenian Philharmonic and Wiener Staatsopernchor in the Musikverein Graz.
+He made debuts with the Vienna Radio Symphony Orchestra in the Musikverein, Slovak Radio Symphony Orchestra, Orquesta Simfònica de les Illes Balears, Silesian Philharmonic and graduated summa cum laude from the Universität für Musik und darstellende Kunst Wien.